 Some Walt Disney World rides have height restrictions, requiring kids be a certain number of inches tall (usually 38 to 44″) in order to experience.
-Height requirements with measuring sticks are posted outside of attractions with a height requirement, and individuals who do not meet the height requirement will not be allowed to enter the line.
-Walt Disney World does not have age requirements for any attractions.
+Measuring sticks are outside attractions with a requirement, and kids who do not meet the minimum height are not allowed to enter the line.
+There are no age requirements.
+(Updated March 4, 2023.)

 Currently, here is a list of Walt Disney World attractions with height requirements at Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom…